atom-archive/space-pen/README.md

 Elements can also have event name attributes whose value references a custom method.
-For example, if a `button` element has an attribute `click=launchSpacecraft`, then SpacePen will invoke the `launchSpacecraft` method on the button`s parent view when it is clicked:
+For example, if a `button` element has an attribute `click=launchSpacecraft`, then SpacePen will invoke the `launchSpacecraft` method on the button's parent view when it is clicked:

 ```coffeescript
 class Spacecraft extends View